 Four Things I Learned at School

-Fortunately, there is a silver lining amidst the chaos: the opportunity to unearth our passions, forge lasting friendships, and hopefully, find our bearings in this vast, complex world.
-Schooling inadvertently imparts broader lessons that leave indelible marks on our very souls.
-Through the ups and downs of my primary schooling, I’m able to relate a tale of growth, wisdom, and self-discovery.
-Allow me to share three pearls of wisdom gleaned from my time within those hallowed walls, plus one final lesson it took me much longer to finally learn.
+Fortunately, there is a silver lining amidst the chaos.
+At their best, schools offer the opportunity to unearth our passions, forge lasting friendships, and hopefully, find our bearings in this vast, complex world.
+Schooling inadvertently imparts broader life lessons that leave indelible marks on our future plan.
+Through the ups and downs of my own schooling, I can relate at least four lessons gleaned from my time within those hallowed walls, plus one final lesson it took me much longer to learn.

 It takes a long time to fully grow and mature intellectually.

-The first truth I stumbled upon in my academic journey is that intellectual growth and maturity are not overnight phenomena, like you may see in family films.
+The first truth I stumbled upon in my academic journey in Absurdia is that intellectual growth and maturity aren’t overnight phenomena.
 Rather, it’s a slow, deliberate process, as our young, pliable minds are bombarded with nuggets of knowledge, skills, and experiences.
 The hope is that with each class in every subsequent grade, our learning experiences will grow more vibrant and meaningful than the last.

 Unfortunately, that hope is misplaced.
 What typically happens is that with each passing year, you cover a lot of the same material, but with bigger words and perhaps in a bit more detail.
 Each academic season you’re expected to provide longer papers, more insightful responses, and regurgitate even more figures, facts, and theorems.
-After awhile, education becomes a chore, not the journey of self-improvement and search for wisdom that you’re told it should be.
+After awhile, education becomes a chore.
+It’s not the journey of self-improvement and search for wisdom that you’re told it should be.
+It becomes an unpaid job.

-You don’t actually need school to expand your knowledge and fulfill your dreams; all school is there for is to give us all a baseline against which to measure ourselves, and that line falls a bit lower each year.
+You don’t need school to expand your knowledge and fulfill your dreams.
+School just gives us all a baseline against which to measure ourselves, and that line falls a bit lower each year.
 Fortunately for us, the odyssey of intellectual growth and maturity doesn’t, and shouldn’t, end until we gasp for our very last breath.

 There’s no such thing as a one-size-fits-all education system.

-There’s only one major problem: whether or not we like it, most public education systems are focused on a one-size-fits-all approach to standardized testing, grading, and curriculum.
-Even in my own high school years nearly two decades ago, there was an unwavering focus on uniformity.
-What they often referred to as striving for “academic excellence” was nothing but rhetoric for forcing the best possible test scores out of the student population.
+Unfortunately, to shift the educational paradigm in that way would mean reimagining the very foundations upon which our educational edifice stands.
+Sadly, whether or not we like it, most public education systems are focused on a one-size-fits-all approach to standardized testing, grading, and curriculum.
+Even in my own high school years, from 2001 to 2005, there was an unwavering focus on uniformity.
+What they often referred to as striving for “academic excellence” was nothing but rhetoric when the true goal was to force the best possible test scores out of the student population.

-Like a stubborn lighthouse keeper, the machinations of one-size-fits-all educational programming casts a blinding spotlight upon the educational horizon.
-Along the way, I see such methods stifling human expression of our youths The age-old adage ‘variety is the spice of life’ should ring true in our classrooms, yet the zest of creativity and the sizzle of emerging innovation are all too often drowned by the monotonous drone of standardization.
+Along the way, I see such methods stifling human expression in our youths.
+The age-old adage ‘variety is the spice of life’ should ring true in our classrooms.
+Yet, the zest of creativity and the sizzle of emerging innovation are all too often drowned by the monotonous drone of relentless standardization.

-During my college years, I began to envision the potential that could unfold if our educational systems were instead to promote the diverse colors, textures, and strengths of their pupils.
-Individuality would flourish and students would sprout wings to soar to unprecedented heights.
-I’ve often dreamed of a new world of education, one in which traditional subjects intertwine with cutting-edge disciplines; meanwhile, ancient wisdom would meet the pulsating energy of modernity.
-Only through these bold new steps can we forge a bold and brilliant future for the generations to come.
+During my college years, I began to envision the potential that could unfold if our educational systems were instead to promote the diverse strengths and skills of their pupils.
+I imagined a world in which education would allow individuality to flourish and students would sprout wings to soar to unprecedented heights.
+I’ve often dreamed of an educational paradigm in which traditional subjects intertwine with cutting-edge disciplines; so, ancient wisdom could be imbued with modern energy and evolved perspective.
+Only through such bold new steps can we forge a bold and brilliant future for the generations to come.

 But, it’s not enough for me to merely daydream of such wondrous possibilities.
-This is why with my words, I’ve chosen to act with the boldness of a pioneer, venturing forth into the uncharted territory of educational reform.
-We must ignite the fires of change, fueling the flames with the indomitable spirit of human progress, as we strive to construct an educational system that celebrates, rather than stifles, the dazzling array of human potential.
+This is why I’ve chosen to venture forth into writing about uncharted territories of educational reform.
+We must choose to ignite the fires of change, fueling the flames with the indomitable spirit of human progress.
+Our collective goal must be to construct an educational system that celebrates, rather than stifles, the dazzling array of human potential.

-In the immortal words of Robert Frost, “we must take the road less traveled by…” Only by following this wisdom have I discovered some of the human ingenuity that lies dormant within each and every one of us.
-Our schools should bring us together in order to prepare us to go forth to meet our own destinies, not file us away into the have-been, will-be, and never-will.
+In the immortal words of Robert Frost, “we must take the road less traveled by…” Only by following this wisdom have I discovered some of the human ingenuity that lies dormant within those I meet.
+Our schools should bring us together in order to prepare us to go forth to meet our own destinies.
+None of us should be filed away into the have-been, will-be, and never-will.
+The high attrition rate of human potential isn’t just disheartening and unfortunate, it’s a crime against humanity.

 My junior-high and high-school years taught me the perils of overindulgence in extracurricular activities.
 The stories I could tell about my peers are cautionary tales about the quest for the well-roundedness necessary to gain acceptance to a storied institution of learning.
 While these extracurricular pursuits can enrich our lives, many passionate youths fail to recognize the crucial balance necessary for a fulfilling existence.

-At first, I often found myself ensnared in a dizzying whirlwind of clubs and volunteer work, losing sight of the true essence of learning.
-I didn’t play sports, and perhaps it’s for the better than I’m so athletically disinclined.
-After a time, I found I wasn’t really fitting in with any club that I joined, and sometimes was ostracized entirely, so eventually I just took solace in every school day’s dismissal, so I could return home to my video games and my words.
+At first, I found myself ensnared in a dizzying whirlwind of clubs, losing sight of the true essence of learning.
+I didn’t play sports, but perhaps it’s for the better than I’m so athletically disinclined.
+After a time, I found I wasn’t really fitting in with any club that I joined, and sometimes was ostracized entirely.
+Indeed, for many years if you asked me my favorite school subject, my answer would be dismissal.
+It’s all I looked forward to from about fifth or sixth grade to my high school graduation day.

-The digital realms I visited through my personal computer offered me an escape from the superfluous expectations that reverberated within the hallowed halls of Academia.
-With each press of a button, I traversed pixelated landscapes, vanquishing foes and solving mysteries that felt more tangible and rewarding than any club or committee ever could.
-Some of those landscapes weren’t too friendly, either, but I could at least walk away just as I did from those in what my peers would refer to as “real life.”
+I couldn’t wait to get home and explore the wonders of the burgeoning internet.
+These digital realms I visited through my personal computer offered me an escape from the superfluous expectations that reverberate within Academia.
+I’d traverse pixelated landscapes, vanquishing foes and solving mysteries that felt more tangible and rewarding than any club or committee ever could.
+Some of those landscapes weren’t too friendly, either.
+But, I could at least walk away from them just as I did from those in what my peers would refer to as “real life.”

-Meanwhile, in the sanctum of my literary haven, I found excitement in the tales of extraordinary characters whose adventures transcended the mundane pursuits of my peers.
-The whispered secrets of authors long gone echoed in my heart, teaching me that life was a delicate dance of choosing one’s passions wisely, and not simply accumulating accolades as if they were trinkets to be displayed upon a dusty shelf.
+Meanwhile, within literature, I found excitement in the tales of extraordinary characters whose adventures transcended the mundane pursuits of my peers.
+The whispered secrets of authors both contemporary and long gone echoed in my heart and soul.
+Perhaps the greatest lesson I’ve learned through my reading pursuits is that life is choosing how to govern your passions wisely.
+It’s never been simply about accumulating accolades, as if they were trinkets to be displayed upon a dusty shelf.
+You need to know who you are and what that means for your life path.

-I began to understand the folly of those who clung to the notion that success was measured in the number of clubs or extracurriculars that one could juggle.
-By my high school graduation, many of my classmates were haggard and hollow-eyed, their once-bright dreams tarnished by the weight of their self-imposed burdens.
-Yes, their university careers were just getting underway, but it’s true when it’s said many youths leave the best parts of themselves behind at their high school graduations.
+It was by my sophomore year of high school that I fully recognized the folly of those who clung to the notion that success was measured in the number of clubs or extracurriculars that one could juggle.
+By my high school graduation, many of my classmates were haggard and hollow-eyed.
+Even on the eve of a new beginning, their once-bright dreams were tarnished by the weight of their self-imposed burdens.
+Many of my peers, if not most, would leave the best parts of themselves behind at their high school graduations.

-Eschewing the tangled web of extracurricular excess, I found within myself the courage to break free, to carve out a path of my own choosing.
-While it’s been a rough ride through the rapids of peer pressure and societal expectations, I continue to embrace the beauty of a life lived in harmony with one’s true passions.
-I resolved for extracurricular burnout to never obscure my own life path; I wouldn’t let the expectations of others burn me out, and although sometimes I let them come close, clearly I’m still here to write about them.
+Eschewing the tangled web of extracurricular excess, I found within myself the courage to break free and carve out a path of my own choosing.
+I continue to embrace both the beauty and danger of a life lived in harmony with one’s true passions.
+I resolved that extracurricular burnout would never obscure my own life path.
+Although sometimes I let others’ interferences come close to derailing me, I’m still here to write about them.

 School doesn’t teach you what you need to survive.